devfresher/ecommerce/README.md

 - **Pagination**: Efficient data retrieval with pagination.
 - **Caching**: Improve performance by caching frequently accessed data.
 - **Swagger Integration**: Automatically generated API documentation.

-## Project Objectives

-- **Scalable Architecture**: The application is designed to be easily scalable by leveraging NestJS's modular architecture.
-- **Maintainability**: Clean and well-organized code, making it easy for developers to extend and maintain the project.
-- **Security**: Implementation of robust security measures, including authentication, authorization, and rate limiting.

 ## Development Environment Setup